 Setting up SLA policies

-Each SLA policy has a set structure consisting of conditions that a ticket must meet and the metrics you choose to measure (see Structure of SLA policies).
+Each SLA policy has a set structure consisting of conditions that a ticket must meet and the metrics you choose to measure.
+Note that you don't need to set a target for every metric when setting up an SLA policy.
+See Best practices for using metrics together.

 To set up an SLA policy